kenji-mido/OSS_general_documents/CONTRIBUTING.md

 - Fork the repository on GitHub to start making your changes.
 As a general rule, you should use the "main" branch as a basis.
 - Include unit tests when you contribute new features, as they help to prove that your code works correctly and guard against future breaking changes.
 - Bug fixes also generally require unit tests, because the presence of bugs usually indicates insufficient test coverage.
 - Keep API compatibility in mind when you change code in core functionality.
-Any non-backward-compatible public API changes.
 - Include a license header at the top of all new files.
 - Please avoid including unrelated commits and changes in your PR branch.
 - Before submitting a PR, test locally.
 Run formatting checks and unit tests on your development machine.
 See [the build instructions](README.md) for details.